CYBAVO/sofa_mock_server_javascript/README.md

 > The withdrawal authentication callback URL once set, every withrawal request will callback this URL to get authentication to proceed withdrawal request.
 >
-> Refer to [WithdrawalCallback()](https://github.com/CYBAVO/SOFA_MOCK_SERVER/blob/master/controllers/OuterController.go#L183) function in mock server OuterController.go
+> Refer to /callback handler in mock server wallets.js

 <a name="curl-testing-commands"></a>
 # CURL Testing Commands